Retirement Plans FAQs relating to Waivers of the 60-Day Rollover Requirement

 Only an individual initially eligible to roll over the distribution concerning which the extension is requested, or their legal representative, is eligible to request an extension of the 60-day rollover period.
 Thus, only IRA owners, plan participants and surviving spouses treated as distributees or payees of the distributions are eligible to roll over funds distributed from an IRA or a plan.
 As a general rule, a non-spouse beneficiary of an IRA holder or a qualified plan participant is not eligible to roll over a distribution received from either a plan or an IRA even if a distribution is made without the consent of the non-spouse beneficiary.
 Thus, a non-spouse beneficiary will not receive an extension of the 60-day rollover period.

-Revenue Procedure 2013-4, Appendix A, contains a sample letter ruling request format.
+You can use the sample letter ruling request format in Appendix A, Revenue Procedure 2015-4.
 Appendix B contains a checklist of information that you should submit with ruling requests made under the revenue procedure.
 You should supply the following additional information when making a request for an extension:

 a) Either the full name of the qualified retirement plan and the name of the employer which sponsors the plan, or the full name of the IRA holder and the name of the trustee/custodian of the IRA making the distribution;